 What is the REACH Program?

 REACH stands for Racial, Ethnic, And Cultural Healing (REACH), a program that is all about promoting Empowered Decision-Making among BIPOC (for Black, Indigenous, and People of Color) youth and adults.
-Such decision-making is about finding your sense of control and being able to notice the “I can right now” even when faced with challenging situations.

-Understand Racism-Related Stress ----> Read More
+Understand Racism-Related Stress

-Apply Effective Coping Skills ----> Read More
+Apply Effective Coping Skills

-Make Empowered Decisions ----> Read More
+Make Empowered Coping Decisions

 It is not enough to just know what you can do cope with racism.
-Empowered Decision-Making means that you are able to look at the menu of resources you have, and select the most meaningful, accessible, and appropriate response for you to use each time you are faced with racism-related stress.
+Empowered Coping means that you are able to look at the menu of resources you have, and select the most meaningful, accessible, and appropriate response for you to use each time you are faced with racism-related stress.
+Armed with new ideas for how to deal with issues ranging from microaggressions to overt prejudice, you’ll learn to put Empowered Coping into action.

-Program Director and Group Facilitator: Dr. Ryan DeLapp
+Program Director and Group Facilitator

 Dr. Ryan DeLapp